mrkkrj/TrianglePP/README.md

 ![triangle-PP's GUI regions](docs/pics/triangle-pp-testApp-regions.jpg)

-You can then save and read your work:
+You can then save your work to a text file and then read it back some other time:

 ![triangle-PP's File I/O](docs/pics/triangle-pp-testApp-File_IO.jpg)